senshir/cs3219-ay2526s1-project-g20/matching-service/README.md

   - Expires queued requests that waited longer than `TTL_SECS` (NFR1.1).
   - Expires handshakes whose window ended (and requeues as per policy).

+### Cleanup and Safety
+- When a match forms, both users are removed from all buckets they joined (not just the matched one).
+- This prevents duplicate or “ghost” matches if they appear in multiple queues.
+- Cleanup uses a Redis lock (LOCK:cleanup:<userId>) to avoid race conditions when multiple servers process users simultaneously.
+- Removal happens before new requests are added, ensuring clean state and consistent matching fairness.

 ---

 ## What lives in Redis